 5.2 RTF Meeting Agendas

-Agendas for upcoming meetings are published and posted to the RTF web site at least two weeks and no later than ten (10) days prior to the scheduled meeting.
+Agendas for upcoming meetings are published and posted to the RTF web site no later than ten (10) days prior to the scheduled meeting.
 The agendas are prepared by RTF staff and reviewed and approved by the Operations Subcommittee on a monthly basis.
 Agenda items that include presentations, analysis, UES measure workbooks or other documents requesting an RTF decision are posted no less than seven (7) days prior to the scheduled meeting in order to give members adequate time for review and familiarization.

 The selection of RTF agenda items for specific meetings are primarily driven by the RTF annual Business and Work Plans as well as the measure development cycle that is determined by measure sunset dates.
 Measure review typically takes priority for placement on any given RTF meeting agenda to ensure the RTF stays in compliance with the sunset dates agreed upon at the adoption of each measure.
 However whenever possible, RTF staff coordinates with external stakeholders who are developing items for RTF consideration (measures, protocols, evaluation reports, etc.) to incorporate their timing needs with the agenda.